Becoming a survivor - Pension

 Yes.
 Children are not entitled to the child allowance in the following cases:

-If the member was covered by the Supplementary Death Benefit (SDB), the beneficiary designated on the form entitled Naming or Substitution of a Beneficiary (PWGSC-TPSGC 2196) and – not in the Will – is entitled to the SDB.
+If the member was covered by the Supplementary Death Benefit (SDB), the beneficiaries designated by the member are entitled to equal shares of the SDB.

-The Supplementary Death Benefit is similar to a decreasing term life insurance.
-The basic benefit is equal to twice the plan member's annual salary upon retirement and it decreases by 10% annually starting at age 66 to a minimum of $10,000.
-The benefit is paid to the designated beneficiary and is calculated as follows:
+The SDB is similar to a decreasing term life insurance.
+The basic benefit is equal to twice the plan member’s annual salary upon retirement and it decreases by 10% annually starting at age 66 to a minimum of $10,000 by age 75.
+The benefit is calculated as follows:

 Under the public service pension plan, there is a minimum benefit guarantee should there be no more survivors or children eligible to receive a pension.
 For more information, please refer to minimum benefit.

-• Is the Supplementary Death Benefit beneficiary also entitled to public service pension plan benefits?
+Are the Supplementary Death Benefit beneficiaries also entitled to public service pension plan benefits?

-If there is no survivor eligible for a survivor benefit nor any child entitled to a child allowance, the beneficiary designated under the Supplementary Death Benefit may receive the minimum benefit under the public service pension plan.
+If there is no survivor eligible for a survivor benefit nor any child entitled to a child allowance, the beneficiaries designated under the Supplementary Death Benefit may receive equal shares of the minimum benefit under the public service pension plan.
 The minimum benefit is a lump sum representing the pension which would have been paid to the plan member for a guaranteed period of five years less any amount that has already been received.

-If no beneficiary was designated, the benefits normally payable to that beneficiary will be paid to the deceased member's estate.
+If no beneficiaries were designated, the benefits normally payable to the beneficiaries will be paid to the deceased member's estate.

 This table displays what documents are required to provide when submitting a claim for public service pension plan benefits.